collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * [Hub](https://hub.github.com) (makes command line simpler to use)

 Pros and Cons
-* Some things can be done in both browser or command line, some things only by command line
 * Some people find GUI (Graphical User Interfaces) such as the Browser or Desktop App to be easier to use
-* I recommend learning Git through the command line.
-Can only make full use of git functionality by using command line

-In some instances, you do not need to work locally.
-Some things can be done through browser.

 (<> symbol denotes a placeholder/variable)
 Using HTTPS examples